Have you ever thought long and hard about the eggs we eat?

 To qualify as organic, eggs must come from chickens that are fed an organic diet and live a cage-free existence.
 In other words, healthier chickens supposedly lay healthier eggs.

 Organic eggs cost quite a bit more, sometimes as much as two to three times the cost of conventionally farmed eggs.
-This is due to the more expensive diet other costs associated with free-range living.
+This is due to the more expensive diet and other costs associated with free-range living.

 Free Range Eggs